Grass-Fed Whey Protein - Explained

 We believe our planet’s architect got it right the first time; cows are ruminants by design.
 Ruminant digestive systems, purposefully, are built to ferment plant-based foods for nutrition extraction.
 Dairy cattle are extraordinary animals; their bodies possess the unique ability to convert organic plant life into milk, rich in fat, and loaded with proteins and macro-nutrients.

 It may not be the most popular point of view.
 Still, history shows that humanity, with our insatiable desire for abundance, is the force that has pushed alternative diets onto one of our planet’s most precious resources, cows.

 Sadly, most production decisions that impact animal welfare are rooted in supply and demand economic theory.
-In this case, since dairy became a commodity for trading, post world war two, farmers in the USA became incentivized to produce a milk supply to feed the United States, and also many countries around the world.
+In this case, since dairy became a commodity for trading post World War II, farmers in the USA became incentivized to produce a milk supply to feed the United States and many countries worldwide.

-During the last half of the 1940s, the United States was sitting on a massive surplus of nitrogen in dire need of repurposing as the was no longer driving demand for the continued production of weapons & ammunition.
+During the last half of the 1940s, the United States was sitting on a massive surplus of nitrogen in dire need of repurposing.
+The war was no longer driving demand for the continued production of weapons & ammunition.

 From bombs to fertilizers, nitrogen found a new use in agriculture.
 At this point, with corn and grain in utter abundance, therefore wildly cheap, the pastureland-grass diet suddenly became the less feasible cattle feed option.

 Coming off the long and stagnant Great Depression and entering massive population growth fueled by the economic boom of wartime created the perfect storm.

 As the relationship between supply & demand dictates, as populations grow, the need for milk consumption also grows.